kafkas/typesync/README.md

-# TypeSync
+# Typesync

-TypeSync for Firestore.
+Typesync for Firestore.